The Blues Cliff Rock Climbing

 Take the trail from the country up some steep switchbacks past the boards on the trail, and a giant boulder.
 Take a left at an obvious fork(upper wall trail goes right), then two more lefts at subsequent forks.

-10 Total Routes
+11 Total Climbing Routes

-Browse More Classics in The Blues Cliff
+Browse More Rock Climbing Classics in The Blues Cliff

 Featured Route For The Blues Cliff